szenadam/burgerbuilder/README.md

 - Users should be able to delete orders
 - Needs more tests, maybe add test coverage report also
 - Travis CI setup
+- i18n using 'context' in react
+- Multi-theme UI using 'context' in react